w3f/Grants-Program/applications/community-health-check.md

 We are following a grant-matching processes to spread the risk among different communities.

 ### Milestone 1 — Community Health check for Polkadot

+*Note 1: We can also begin with Kusama if this is preferred.
+Milestone 1 and 2 are independent of each other.
+For readability, I have only added one community name in the text instead of writing Polkadot/Kusama. *

+* Note 2: After discussions, we have considered changing milestone 1 to offering governance analytics based on Polkassembly data.
+While the data is public reducing risk in one area, it increases uncertainty in another area.
+As we have not yet developped and tested governance analytics metrics the time for creating a useful and actionable dashboard would take longer.
+By beginning with Discord data we can quicker demonstrate our expertise and ability to delilver on the proposed milestones.*

 - **Estimated duration:** 1 month
 - **FTE:**  3